Run a Self-Hosted Demo Cluster | Teleport

 journalctl -fu teleport.

-Access Teleport's Web UI via HTTPS at the domain you created earlier (e.g.,
+Access the Teleport Web UI via HTTPS at the domain you created earlier at teleport.example.com and accept the terms of using Teleport Community Edition.

 Step 3/4.
 Create a Teleport user and set up multi-factor authentication